Pandemic Response, Laboratory Data Reporting (CARES Act Section 18115)

 More on CARES Act Section 18115 >

-HOW CAN RALS HELP WITH CARES ACT DATA COLLECTION REQUIREMENTS?
+HOW CAN RALS SYSTEMS HELP WITH CARES ACT DATA COLLECTION REQUIREMENTS?

-In hospitals where RALS is used, the following data fields are specific to SARS-CoV-2 and considered “Ask on Order Entry” (AOE) questions for traditional Electronic Health Records or Laboratory Information Management Systems.
+In hospitals where RALS systems are used, the following data fields are specific to SARS-CoV-2 and considered “Ask on Order Entry” (AOE) questions for traditional Electronic Health Records or Laboratory Information Management Systems.

 - First test (Y/N/U)